curlybenltd/typist/README.md

 })
 ```

-The first thing you'll notice is that there isn't an exportable fruit type.
+You'll notice in the above example that there isn't an exportable fruit type.
 We don't always need a type, but if we do, we can capture one with the `InputOf<T>` or `TypeFrom<T>` utility like so:

 ```TypeScript
 import { InputOf } from "@curlyben/typist"